This post contains affiliate links.

-About one year ago I was very active on Facebook.
-I had joined half a dozen horror groups on Facebook.
-I endeavored to use Facebook to be in touch with other horror-heads like me.
+About one year ago, I begun discovering horror social media.
+I was very active on Facebook.
+I had joined half a dozen horror groups on Facebook to be in touch with other horror-heads like me.

 That lasted for about a year.
 The experience was complex, and I will not say it was either 100% negative nor 100% positive.
 I’ll deconstruct my Facebook experience below.
 In the future I’ll write about what I think of horror in other social media sites.